Written by: Bonnie Feldman, DDS, MBA, Hailey Motooka, Ellen M. Martin

 What the heck happened to the oral care industry?

-While there are numerous brands to choose from, they all present products with the same formula that address the same problems in variations of very similar packaging.
-And if you look even closer, you will see that many popular toothpastes and mouthwashes contain chemicals that are harmful to your health including triclosan, sodium lauryl sulfate, and fluoride.
+There are numerous brands to choose from, yes.
+But they all present products with the same formula that address the same problems in variations of very similar packaging.
+And if you look even closer, you will see that many popular toothpastes and mouthwashes contain chemicals.
+These chemicals are harmful to your health, including triclosan, sodium lauryl sulfate, and fluoride.